mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 The IISS air/raft is a powerful communications, sensor and processing
-platform, often used to provide support to ‘lesser’ vehicles such as
+platform, often used to provide support to 'lesser' vehicles such as
-ordinary (cheaper) air/rafts used by most of a mission’s personnel.
+ordinary (cheaper) air/rafts used by most of a mission's personnel.
 In
 this role it is sometimes referred to as a command raft or support raft but
 this does not mean any changes have been made – the IISS air/raft is
 capable of fulfilling this role and more, as standard.